ritwiktrivedi/DataAnalystAgent/README.md

 **Project:** Multi-Modal Data Analysis API **Description:** FastAPI-based REST API that orchestrates LLM workflows for multi-modal data analysis (text, CSV, images, code generation, etc.).
 This is a generic, shareable README template with **no personal data**.

+Warning: This is a fallback version and not my main version.
+I may use this in case my version is not able to work or I may use a different fallback altogether.

 Note: This work is only a minor modification of https://github.com/MuthuPeru/DataAnalystAgent (This is much better than what I could come up with and is really helping me learn.
 I really wanted to undertand how we could use Langchain here and despite getting stuck in random errors, I kept trying.
 Now that I have Muthu's code to learn from, I will continute to work further to enhance my understanding.
 The original copyright and MIT license belongs to Muthu Peru.)